 Day 3 the tree sketch was pasted on to the wall for us to have a look at and pick our areas to work on.
 I chose to re-create the prehistoric petroglyphs of Goa through its famous labyrinth.
 We trace our areas on tracing paper and start creating our designs on that area.
 Most people chose the flora and fauna of Goa and they started choosing the fruits, the birds, the animals and the fishes they are going to make.
 I learned how to draw a labyrinth.
 So it was primarily a drawing day.
-At the end, there was a lot of inspiration when Kaushik presented a series of sculptures that renowned artists have created the work.
+In the end, there was a lot of inspiration when Kaushik presented a series of sculptures that renowned artists have created the work.

 Day 4 we met the metal frame of the tree as it was fixed at the place.
 This is when we realized that our drawing and metal frames do not match perfectly and re-traced all our frames again – marking the holes on the metal frame.

 Day 5 was synthesizing all that we have created so far by putting our individual pieces on the frame.
 This is when we got into the details of how each piece would be crafted – how should it look in three dimensions.
 We also thought about how our individual pieces would come together as a whole.
 This was a day of detailing out our initial ideas.

 Day 6 had to be missed in order to attend the Goa Arts & Literary Festival, but the rest of the team worked on the ideas for the Dystopia side of the tree where the tree would have stuff made from recycled stuff.

 Week 2 would be in studios of the three co-mentors and will write about that next week, same day.